Sqooba/snorkel/README.md

     %spark.dep
     z.load("org.vegas-viz:vegas_2.11:0.3.11")

-__Do not forget to specify the `spark.dep` intepreter__!
+__Do not forget to specify the `spark.dep` interpreter__!

-Execute the snippet before running any code (or restart your intepreter and execute the snippet).
+Execute the snippet before running any code (or restart your interpreter and execute the snippet).
 You can now use the library normally:

     import vegas._